-Meet the Search Engines
+Meet the 7 Most Popular Search Engines in the World

 Optimization Tips

-A few valuable pieces on marketing on Google can be found at:
+A few valuable resources on marketing on Google can be found at:

 YouTube was founded in 2005 by veterans of PayPal and was purchased just over a year later by none other than Google, giving it control over the top two search engines on this list.

-YouTube receives more than 1.5 billion logged in users per month and feeds over 1 billion hours of video each day to users (that’s right… billion).
+YouTube receives more than 2 billion logged-in users per month and feeds over 1 billion hours of video each day to users (that’s right… billion).

-If you’re curious about the first video uploaded (which has over 41 million views) it’s a 19-second clip of co-founder Jawed Karim at the zoo.
-Not exactly MTV playing “Video Killed The Radio Star”, but it got the job done.
+If you’re curious about the first video uploaded (which has over 41 million views), it’s a 19-second clip of co-founder Jawed Karim at the zoo.

+Not exactly MTV playing “Video Killed The Radio Star,” but it got the job done.

 Pros & Cons

-As with Google, it’s easy to see the allure of such massive traffic but that’s also the pitfall for marketers.
+As with Google, it’s easy to see the allure of such massive traffic, but that’s also the pitfall for marketers.

 Using YouTube as a vehicle for traffic cannot be underestimated in its impact if successful.

-However, considering that over 300 hours of video are uploaded to YouTube every minute, it can be challenging to stand out.
+However, considering that over 500 hours of video are uploaded to YouTube every minute, it can be challenging to stand out.

-With paid opportunities under the Google AdWords system, it can also get pricey to compete on that front.
+With paid opportunities under the Google Ads system, it can also get pricey to compete on that front.

-That said, if you can get the attention of your target demographic on YouTube with amazing campaigns such as those by GoPro or Blendtec, you can get incredible exposure inexpensively.
+That said, if you can get the attention of your target demographic on YouTube with amazing campaigns such as those by Geiko or Blendtec, you can get incredible exposure inexpensively.

 Optimization Tips